WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 As a child, Elise witnessed her father and stepmother drown while boating at a nearby lake.
 Feeling guilty that she couldn't save them from their fate, she's been institutionalized since until twelve years later, when her doctor decided she's ready to return to the outside world.
 Alone and unsure of her own recovery, Elise settles back to her old family estate and not too long, her estranged stepbrother stops by to check up on her, somewhat resulting to a string of various murders.

-To be fair, least on my own experience, it wasn't all that bad; while the pacing was a problem, the latter half of the film sat fair with me.
-Perhaps I was patient at the time and the odd acting didn't bother me much, plus the gothic take on the bodycounting was an added treat.
-It was atmospheric for most of the time and the murders come off brutal even though they're low in count.
-By the time the big reveal was shown, it had this cheesy look to it that was simply okay.
+To be fair, least on my own experience, it isn't all that bad; while the pacing's a problem, the latter half of the film sits more fairly with me.
+Perhaps I was patient at the time and the odd acting didn't bother me much, plus the gothic take on the bodycounting is an added treat.
+It's atmospheric for most of the time and the murders come off brutal even though they're low in count.
+By the time the big reveal gets shown, it has this cheesy look to it that is simply okay.

 Bodycount: